Virginia Employment Law Update - Getting Your Company Compliant for 2025

 It remains to be seen if the DOL will appeal this decision to the 5th Circuit Court of Appeals.
 For now, the increases are stayed.
 Please see the FordHarrison legal alert for more information about navigating this issue.

-• Action Item: Work with counsel to determine best path for navigating the DOL Final Rule, including whether to revise your salary structures again in light of court’s rule regarding the July 1, 2024 increase.
+• Action Item: Work with counsel to determine the best path for navigating the DOL Final Rule, including whether to revise your salary structures again in light of the court’s ruling regarding the July 1, 2024 increase.

 a.
 Tax Rate Hike Notices Coming Mid-December

 The Virginia Employment Commission has stated that the tax rate on unemployment claims will be rising for 2025 (rates have apparently been frozen since COVID), and notices will be coming out in mid-December.
-What this means is that you will want to be sure to contest cases that are due to misconduct.
+This means you will want to be sure to contest cases that are due to misconduct because awards of benefits will have increased financial consequences.
 In order to contest those cases, you need to make sure you are getting notice of the employee’s filing.
 Anecdotally, we have determined that many clients have not been receiving the VEC’s notice of request for information from the employer.
 The VEC states that it is currently mailing and emailing the notices for the past several months.
 However, the VEC is recommending that all employers move to SIDES (referenced below).
 Because regular mail is so slow, the request for information may be received untimely, and if the person receiving the email is no longer there, the request will be missed.
 This is extremely important because starting July 1, 2025, a regimen of fees and legal consequences will be applied to employers who cannot prove that the Commission did not deliver the request to the physical or electronic mailing address specified in writing by the employer.
 This is much different than an employer saying that they never received what was delivered to the mail or email address.
 See Virginia Code § 60.2-619.

 b.
 State Information Data Exchange Systems (“SIDES”)